-- Where are Cremation Fireworks Legal?
+- Where Are Cremation Fireworks Legal?

 Throughout the movie, a television commercial features a funeral home selling cremation fireworks to send “your loved one out with a bang.”
 The implication at the end of the movie is that upon her death, Martha also goes out with a bang.

 While Poms may be inspiring a new generation of interest and curiosity, it is the death of journalist Hunter S. Thompson that originally inspired cremation fireworks, or the practice of including someone’s cremated remains into a fireworks display.
-At his private funeral in 2005 in Aspen, Colorado, Thompson’s ashes were fired out of a cannon, accompanied by red, white, blue and green fireworks set to the tune of Norman Greenbaum’s “Spirit in the Sky” and Bob Dylan’s “Mr. Tambourine Man.”
+At his private funeral in 2005 in Aspen, Colorado, Thompson’s ashes were fired out of a cannon, accompanied by red, white, blue, and green fireworks set to the tune of Norman Greenbaum’s “Spirit in the Sky” and Bob Dylan’s “Mr. Tambourine Man.”

-Sending your cremains off with an explosive display of lights and fire can be equal parts dramatic, amazing, and just plain hilarious.
+Sending your cremains (cremated remains) off with an explosive display of lights and fire can be equal parts dramatic, amazing, and just plain hilarious.
 Before asking your family to take a rammer to push your ashes down a barrel, there are some regulations that must be followed before lighting up the sky.

-What are Cremation Fireworks?
+What Are Cremation Fireworks?

 Cremation fireworks are also known as “memorial fireworks.”
 Clay Adams, general manager and funeral director at Greenlawn Funeral Home in Springfield, Missouri, says that families choose this option because they feel that a funeral is a celebration.